Coder-Andrew/PiRedditCacher/README.md

 ```bash
 pip install gpiozero
 ```
 Note: The GPIO functionalities are optional and only required if running the application on a Raspberry Pi with hardware interface.
-It's only use is to blink a light when an error has occurred
+Its only use is to blink a light when an error has occurred

 ### Usage
 1. Clone the repo to your local machine: